Dung24-6/Dung24-6/README.md

 _**Each friend represents a world in us, a world not born until they arrive, and it is only by this meeting that a new world is born.**_

 Anaïs Nin

+_**People grow through experience if they meet life honestly and courageously.
+This is how character is built.**_

+Eleanor Roosevelt